stephank/castling.club/README.md

 Next, you should configure the app.

 Configuration is provided through environment variables, which can also be provided in a `.env` file.
-The defaults may work for development, but usually need to be tweaked.
+The defaults should work for development.
 The following variables are used (with their defaults):

 - `APP_SCHEME="http"`

   The scheme used to access the app.
 The app only talks plain HTTP, but this should be set to `https` when behind a reverse proxy providing HTTPS.

-- `APP_DOMAIN="chess.test"`
+- `APP_DOMAIN="localhost:5080"`

   The domain used to access the app.
 You should set up a virtual host matching this, and have it proxy to the app.